IEP Goal Bank: Neurodiversity-Affirming Goals for Every

 The defensibility checker evaluates any IEP goal against six criteria drawn directly from IDEA requirements and the Endrew F. standard.
 It does not replace your professional judgment.
 It flags gaps that a hearing officer would notice.

-The six checkpoints are: (1) Is the behavior observable?
+The six checkpoints are: (1) Is the behaviour observable?
 (2) Are there measurable criteria?
 (3) Is a condition specified?
 (4) Is there a timeline?
 (5) Does the goal appear individualized rather than templated?
-(6) Is the language affirming rather than deficit-focused?
+(6) Is the language affirming rather than deficit-focussed?

 Here is an example.
 A teacher enters: "By June 2027, Student will improve reading comprehension."
 The checker flags three issues.
 "Improve" is not observable.
 There are no measurable criteria (no percentage, frequency, or rubric score).
 There is no condition specifying the reading level or type of text.
 The suggested revision: "When given a grade-level informational text of 500 to 700 words, [Student] will answer 4 of 5 comprehension questions about main idea and supporting details with 80% accuracy on 4 consecutive weekly probes by June 2027."